the-scouts/por/sphinx_source/chapter-3.rst

 a.
 For rules on the Appointment of Young Leaders see Rule 4.37.

-b. *This rule is intentionally left blank*
+b. *This rule is intentionally left blank.*

-c. *This rule is intentionally left blank*
+c. *This rule is intentionally left blank.*

-d. *This rule is intentionally left blank*
+d. *This rule is intentionally left blank.*

-e. *This rule is intentionally left blank*
+e. *This rule is intentionally left blank.*

 Rule 3.37 This rule is intentionally left blank
 -----------------------------------------------